Key Breed Facts

 The actual origins of this ancient breed remain unknown, however, with modern technology and the sophisticated DNA tests now available, it has been established that Sloughis are more like the Afghan Hound than they are a Saluki and that their ancestors were around thousands of years ago.
 Artefacts found on digs in Mesopotamia also revealed very similar looking hounds depicted on an ancient coin made around four to five thousand years ago.
 Similar looking dogs were also found on wall paintings in the ancient tombs of Egyptians pharaohs where they were depicted sitting under their master’s thrones.
 Even today, when a Sloughi dies they're passing is mourned by their Bedouin owners.

-Sloughis were introduced to European dog shows a number of years ago, but it was only in the latter part of the 20th century that these elegant dogs became known here in the UK.
-Although the Sloughi is known to be an affectionate and extremely loyal family pet and companion dog, they have not enjoyed the same popularity as the Afghan.
-As such anyone wanting to share a home with one of these elegant sight hounds would need to go on a waiting list because so few pedigree puppies are bred and registered with The Kennel Club every year.
+Today, although the Sloughi is known to be an affectionate and extremely loyal family pet and companion dog, they have not enjoyed the same popularity as the Afghan.
+As such anyone wanting to share a home with one of these elegant sight hounds would need to go on a waiting list because few pedigree puppies are bred and registered with The Kennel Club every year.

 Height at the withers: Males 66 - 72 cm, Females 61 - 68 cm